LONDON COURSE DESCRIPTIONS

 SELECTED TOPICS IN INTERNATIONAL THEATRE: THE LONDON THEATRE

-Participants spend two weeks in London attending and discussing a variety of plays presented by the National Theatre, West End theatres, and experimental companies of the Fringe.
+Participants will spend their time in London attending and be discussing a variety of plays presented by the National Theatre, West End theaters, and experimental companies of the Fringe.
 When possible, seminars discussing productions will include guests from these companies.
-Backstage tours and opportunities to explore the vibrant Arts community of London are included in the itinerary.
-Also integral to the experience are day trips to Stratford-on-Avon, Stonehenge and the Making of Harry Potter Studio Tour.
-Robert Frame, director of theatre operations instructs.
+Backstage tours, Museum visits and opportunities to explore the vibrant Arts community of London are included in the itinerary.
+Also integral to the experience is a day trip to Stonehenge and Bath as well market visits to Camden Lock and Covent Garden.
+Robert Frame, Director of Theatre Operations, instructs.

 Explore landmarks of British poetry, fiction, nonfiction, and drama.
-Tour medieval through 18th century London within the old city walls; visit the south bank of Shakespeare and Marlowe, the homes of such story tellers and poets as John Keats and Charles Dickens, and the Bloomsbury of 20th century novelists such as Virginia Woolf; attend London theatre and visit a haunted one.
+Tour medieval through 18th century London within the old city walls; visit the south bank of Shakespeare and Marlowe, the homes of such storytellers and poets as John Keats and Charles Dickens, and the Bloomsbury of 20th-century novelists such as Virginia Woolf; attend London theater and visit a haunted one.
 Students also visit major historical and literary landmarks.

 THE LONDON EYE – DIGITAL IMAGING IN LONDON